RiazSamir/Adversary-Simulation-Detection-Lab/README.md

 **Configuration**

 Zeek: Configured the Node.cfg file tell Zeek which nodes exist and which interface to use for packet capture (*Figure 8*).
+ - The Interface Zeek was running on was set to promiscuous mode which means that al network traffic will be captured even if its not addressed to that interface.
  - Once you start "Zeekctl" you will see metadata produced by zeek in the "/opt/zeek/logs/current" directory (*Figure 9*).

 Suricata: Configured the Suricata.yaml file to specify which interfaces Suricata should monitor (*Figure 10*).